Cascading Metadata

 Cascade metadata

-property in the metadata file and specify the properties you want to apply to all nested directories.
+To cascade some properties to nested directories, use the cascade property in the metadata file and specify the properties you want to apply to all nested directories.

-For example, given the following Starlight src/content/docs/
+For example, given the following Starlight src/content/docs/ directory:

 Directorydocs